 - enchantment, just enchantment…

-Just the right wooden flute sits ready for your picking at Carolina Indian Flutes.
+Just the right wooden flute sits ready for your picking at Carolina Wooden Flutes.
 Your flute’s artisan handcrafts his flutes to an exacting standard for visual beauty and precisely tunes them for a warm, rich, mellow and meditative sound.

-The first thing you’ll notice about your Native American flute is its exquisite visual beauty.
+The first thing you’ll notice about your Native American style flute is its exquisite visual beauty.
 It’s like holding a small sculpture in your hands.
 The combination of the wood chosen for its character and color, the shape and decorations will not only please your aesthetic sensibility, but make you the joyful owner of a visually appealing musical instrument.

 The moment you first blow into your flute, you realize you’re making a sound that people resonate with deeply.
 I have seen children go slack-jawed and adults enter a peaceful, meditative mindset.